 This section of our website includes answers to common media queries and aims to help journalists by providing contextual and background information.
 We have also included links to other sections of our website for more detailed material on particular topics such as the complaints process and conduct, health and performance pathways.

-If you have further questions or are seeking information about a particular issue or complaint, please contact us via the Medical Council’s Communications Unit for assistance.
+Journalists seeking information can contact us via the Medical Council’s Communications Unit via email.

 Our paramount aim is to minimise risk to public health and safety and to maintain acceptable standards of medical practice.
 The Medical Council of NSW is a regulatory body, established by statute, which receives and manages complaints and notifications about registered medical practitioners in NSW regarding their: